Depreciation Cannot be Disallowed by invoking the provisions of section 40(a)(i)

 3. The learned AO has erred in law by holding that the payment made to Cadence Systems Ireland Ltd. (“Cadence”) for purchase of software (software was capitalized in the assessee’s accounts), amounts to royalty under the Act and the India- Ireland Tax Treaty and therefore, tax was required to be deducted at source on the said payment.

+4. The learned AO has erred in law by holding that since tax was not deducted at source from the payment made towards purchase of software, tax depreciation claimed on computer software amounting to ₹ 1,747.680 is not allowable as a deduction under section 40(a)(i) of the Act.
 5. The learned AO has erred in law by not considering that even if the tax depreciation is disallowed resulting in an income, Kawasaki India, being a unit registered under the Software Technology Parks of India (STPI) Scheme and having satisfied the conditions prescribed under section 10A of the Act, is eligible to claim deduction under the aforesaid section.
+6. The learned AO erred in levying interest of ₹ 115.197 under sections 234B of the Act.

 The appellant submits that each of the above grounds is independent and without prejudice to one another.